About Hungry ghost

 Types of Thangka Found in Nepal

 are basically sacred Buddhist . “ is a type of painting executed on the cloth and often framed with brocade Tibetan .
 They are images of different , goddesses, and significant related to the philosophy of .
 Regarded as the very of , these paintings are a means by which the highest ideals of Buddhism are discussed.
-However, many Buddhist monasteries still use the tables as a means of financial .
+However, many Buddhist still use the tables as a means of financial .

 Description of the Kingdom of Shambhala

 Descriptions of the kingdom of are based both on literature said to emanate from Shambhala itself and by later commentators, mainly , who claimed to have visited the kingdom in the material realm, on an etheric plane, in dreams, or by some other means.
-As the descriptions will make clear, this is not of “historical” Shambhala; i.e., a country that once existed in the time-space continuum recognized by Western historiography—for instance, the kingdom .
+As the descriptions will make clear, this is not of “historical” Shambhala; i.e., a country that once existed in the - continuum recognized by Western historiography—for instance, the kingdom .

 The Wheel of Life